alexle/alexle.github.com/posts/training-marathon.markdown

 While the "full" is a (seemingly) logical next step from a half-marathon, my situation is slightly unconventional for a couple of reasons:

 1. I'm a newbie runner.
-I've only been running for 1.5 years.
 2. My current mileage is 10-15 mpw.
 It isn't anywhere near enough.
-Some guides state you should be running 20 miles/week *before you even start* your training.
+Some guides state you should be running 20 miles/week before you even *start* your training.
 3. The race I signed up for is only 10 weeks away.
 Most training programs are 12-30 weeks in length, depending on existing fitness and running levels.

 Could one adequately prepare for 26.2 miles in 9 weeks, given the above conditions?
 We'll find out in a couple of weeks.
 In the meantime, I thought I'd share my experiences each week, in case it might prove useful to someone.

 ##Running Background##

 I started running 18 months ago.
 At the time, I could barely finish a mile.
-By the end of 2012, I had completed [125 miles][2] averaging 1.6 miles per run.
+By the end of 2012, I completed [125 total miles][2] averaging 1.6 miles per run.
 Not bad!

 This year, my running has greatly improved.
 I'm able to run 3 miles comfortably now, and average 10 miles/week.
 On the days I don't run, I lift weights and do CrossFit exercises at the gym.
 I've completed one 5k, one 10k, and one [half-marathon][1].